-An exempted undertaking with a physical presence in Bermuda may acquire and hold residential freehold or leasehold property (being a property held under leases for terms of up to 999 years granted at a premium) with the prior consent of the Minister of Economic Development provided that the freehold property in question has a minimum ARV of \$126,000 and a leasehold property has a minimum ARV of \$25,800.
-Subject to obtaining Ministerial consent, an exempted undertaking may also lease any property, regardless of its ARV, for a term not exceeding 21 years.
+An exempted undertaking with a physical presence in Bermuda may acquire and hold residential freehold or leasehold property (being a property held under leases for terms of up to 999 years granted at a premium) provided that the freehold property in question has a minimum ARV of \$126,000 and a leasehold property has a minimum ARV of \$25,800.
+An exempted undertaking may also lease any property, regardless of its ARV, for a term not exceeding 21 years.
 In both cases, the property must be required in order to provide accommodation or recreational facilities for the exempted undertaking's officers or employees.